carbon-language/carbon-lang/docs/design/generics/details.md

 #### Dynamic pointer type

-Given a type-type `TT` (with some restrictions described below), define `DynPtr(TT)` as a type that can hold a pointer to any value `x` with type `T` satisfying `TT`.
+Given a type-of-type `TT` (with some restrictions described below), define `DynPtr(TT)` as a type that can hold a pointer to any value `x` with type `T` satisfying `TT`.
 Variables of type `DynPtr(TT)` act like pointers: